google/zetasql/docs/data-types.md

 Typed syntax allows constructing structs with an explicit struct data type.
 The output type is exactly the `field_type` provided.
-The input expression is coerced to `field_type` if the two types are not the same, and an error is produced if the types are not compatible. `AS alias` is not allowed on the input expressions.
+The input expression is coerced to `field_type` if the two types aren't the same, and an error is produced if the types aren't compatible. `AS alias` isn't allowed on the input expressions.
 The number of expressions must match the number of fields in the type, and the expression types must be coercible or literal-coercible to the field types.